What would you prefer: a dollar, or ten dimes?

 Next up: the psychology of the buyer.

-See if you do something really valuable for people, that gets them a high return on the investment they make with you (whether that’s in terms of cash returns or changes in their life), you want people to buy because of the value you deliver.
+If you do something really valuable for people, something transformative, something that gets them a high return on the investment they make with you (whether that’s in terms of cash returns or changes in their life), you want people to buy because of the value you deliver.

 Your best buyers are those who want the impact you provide.